SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/AccessControl.rst

 ~~~~~~~~~~~

 The access level for a tuple type is
-the most restrictive access level of all of the types used in that tuple.
+the most restrictive access level of all types used in that tuple.
 For example, if you compose a tuple from two different types,
 one with internal access and one with private access,
 the access level for that compound tuple type will be private.